West Midlands Police Authority discusses cuts to force

 The plans represent the biggest change to policing in the history of the West Midlands police force.

 It sets out in broad terms a radical shake up and change in working practices with the introduction of partnerships from the private sector.

-The unions are describing it as privatisation of policing and the break up of the police family in the West Midlands.'Radical change'
+The unions are describing it as privatisation of policing and the break up of the police family in the West Midlands.